goleedev/goleedev/README.md

 # GO Lee

 > I am a junior Software engineer with a various knowledge in front-end and back-end languages, frameworks, and databases.
-I love learning new things and solving  problems.
 As someone who is highly attentive to detail, I thrive on building quality components and applications.
 I am currently looking for the opportunity to leverage my range of skills.

 <br />